 We will complete two to four lessons each week.
 Students should plan to spend at least 1 hour per lesson on homework.
 The students are expected to be responsible for grading and correcting their own homework.
 The homework will be reviewed in class and then turned in for accountability.
 This class often requires additional instruction outside of class time.
 Students can request Zoom tutoring if needed.
 All homework will be turned in online in Jupiter as a pdf or jpeg.
+If students plan to take the Calculus AP Exam, there will be extra work outside of class for them to complete in preparation for the exam.
 Supplies:

-Each student will need a copy of Saxon's SECOND EDITION Calculus Text (ISBN: 9781565771482 or 9781565771468), the test booklet for Second Edition, and either an answer key or Solutions Manual.
-The students will also need a scientific graphing calculator.
+Each student will be given a copy of Saxon's SECOND EDITION Calculus Text.
+They will be provided with solutions for the homework and practice tests.
+The students will need to purchase a scientific graphing calculator.
 The TI-83+ or TI-84 is preferred and will be emphasized in class and in the textbook.
 Standard school supplies for note taking and homework are necessary.
 Saxon has a Solutions manual available which shows the problems step by step.
 Many students find this helpful, but can become too dependent on the solutions manual.
-In math, the struggle and thinking through process to get started is often more beneficial than the correct answer.
-Each family should decide for themselves if a solution manual will be used.
+In math, the struggle and thought process to get started is often more beneficial than the correct answer.
 Students planning to take the Calculus A/B AP Exam will be supplied with AP prep material for additional practice with the subject material from a different point of view.
-The material may be used to prepare for the Calculus AP AB exam if desired.
-As of: 10/17/2023 Page 159 of 191 Geometry (Jacobs) - M/W - Jones Class #: 5 Teacher: Debi Jones Grades: 8, 9, 10, 11, 12 Class Schedule: MW Class Time: 8:30 - 9:44 Fee(s): Tuition Supply Fee \$80.00 \$25.00 Description: Jacobs' Geometry text is a popular course.
+The material may be used to prepare for the Calculus AP A/B exam if desired.
+As of: 3/7/2024 Page 175 of 214 Geometry (Jacobs) - M/W - Jones Class #: 5 Teacher: Debi Jones Grades: 8, 9, 10, 11, 12 Class Schedule: MW Class Time: 8:30 - 9:44 Fee(s): Tuition Supply Fee \$90.00 \$30.00 Description: Jacobs' Geometry text is a popular course.
 Jacobs leads the students through the process of reasoning deductively.
 Lessons are brief with ample practice problems to solidify the concepts.
 Lesson reviews and algebra reviews are included with each chapter.